Keto Bread

 How do I get rid of the eggy taste in this bread?

 I've found three things that work.
-First, add an extra 1/4 tsp vanilla extract to the batter.
+First, add 1/4 tsp vanilla extract to the batter.
 It masks the egg flavor without making the bread taste sweet.
 Second, replace 1-2 eggs with flax eggs (1 tbsp flaxseed meal + 3 tbsp water per egg).
 Third, for savory loaves, I toss in 1/2 tsp garlic powder or Italian seasoning.
 The egg flavor also mellows after the bread sits in the fridge for 24 hours, which is one reason I always bake a day ahead.

 I freeze this all the time.
 It keeps for up to 3 months.
 My method: slice the entire loaf first, separate slices with parchment paper, then freeze in a bag with the air squeezed out.
 I pull out one or two slices at a time and toast directly from frozen (add about 30 seconds to your normal toast time).
 No thawing needed.
 On the counter it lasts 1-2 days in an airtight container.
 In the fridge, up to a week.
 I always toast refrigerated slices because the texture firms up.